-Over the past four decades, Women of Chapman has given nearly $6.25 million in gifts to support Chapman University.
+Over the past four decades, Women of Chapman has given over $6.25 million in gifts to support Chapman University.
 Gifts from Women of Chapman have been designated for student scholarships and various programs and capital campaigns across campus.

 The group has pledged a total of $2.5 million in support of three major capital campaigns, making this the largest pledge in Women of Chapman history.
 These gifts have named the Women of Chapman Stage in the spectacular new Musco Center for the Arts, along with new educational and collaborative working space in the Digital Media Arts Center, located across the street from Marion Knott Studios.
 The final portion of the pledge is in support of the Center for Science and Technology (opening in fall 2018) and will fund meeting and collaborative space for faculty, staff and students.